msw2005/EquiAnalytica-main/README.md

 ```

 ## Requirements
 - Developed and tested on **Linux**.
-Performance on Windows is not garanteed.
+Performance on Windows is not garanteed
 - Python 3.11+
 - Dependencies as listed in pyproject.toml, including:
   - [google-adk](https://pypi.org/project/google-adk/)